TylerHillery/100-days-of-code/log.md

 ---
 ### Day 4: Thursday January 6th - Back to Python 🐍

 **Progress**: I made lots of progresss on the Intro to Python Programming course I am currently taking on EdX.
 I just finished chapter 3.3 on loops.
-Below are couple answers to some problem that I am proud of the solution I came up with on my own.
+Below are couple answers to some problems that I am proud of the solution I came up with on my own.

 ```python
 #Coding Problem 3.3.15 (Advanced)